For the latest model year, the Quattroporte receives a new mid-range trim level called S.

 Front and rear passenger space is abundant, and both four- and five-passenger configurations can be spec'd.
 The Quattroporte also offers far more customization than just interior and exterior colors to choose from - the steering wheel, dashboard, seat stitching and piping, headliner, carpet color, and even brake calipers can all be custom-colored.

-Other notable options include a 1,280-watt Bowers and Wilkins premium surround sound system, ventilated front seats, four-zone automatic climate control, a rear seat entertainment system, sport pedals, remote start, and perforated leather upholstery.
+Notable options include a 1,280-watt Bowers and Wilkins premium surround sound system, ventilated front seats, four-zone automatic climate control, a rear seat entertainment system, sport pedals, remote start, and perforated leather upholstery, a rear seat entertainment system and an onboard WiFi hotspot.

 While the many full-size sedan buyers opt for coddling but slightly unadventurous models like the BMW 7-Series, Mercedes-Benz S-Class or Lexus LS, those interested in the Quattroporte should also cross-shop more stirring rides like the Jaguar XJ and Porsche Panamera Turbo.